September 7th History, Trivia and Fun Facts

 Depending on how long ago and how far away, we could theoretically view the events of STAR WARS through a large enough telescope.

-Rule number one after getting shot while wearing a bulletproof vest is to rip your shirt open and expose your vest. #moviecliches
+After getting shot while wearing a bulletproof vest, rule number one is to rip your shirt open and expose your vest. #moviecliches

 If sharks watched TV I bet they’d have “Human Week” and it’d be scary, I think.

 The average person’s left-hand does 56% of the typing.

 I don’t think I would know that the plastic tip of my shoelace is called an aglet if it wasn’t for Phineas and Ferb.

 “When I needed sunshine on my brain” #misunderstoodlyrics

 “Men are quick to believe what they wish were true.” – Julius Caesar